Your private health insurance

 Professor Hopper was awarded the prestigious European Society of Sports Traumatology, Knee Surgery and Arthroscopy (ESSKA) - Chelsea FC Sports Trauma Fellowship which allowed him to work within the medical department at Chelsea Football Club and with Mr Andy Williams at the Fortius Clinic in London.
 Mr Williams is a specialist in ligament reconstruction and sports injuries of the knee and treats the majority of the English Premiership football and rugby teams.

 Professor Hopper has a keen interest in clinical research, in particular sports injuries and joint preservation with numerous publications in this area.
 He is an Honorary Professor at the University of the West of Scotland, Division of Sport and Exercise.
-He is also a member of the SANTI (Scientific ACL Network International) Study Group which brings together knee surgeons from 4 continents to participate in research to advance the treatment of knee injuries.
+He is also a member of the SANTI (Scientific ACL Network International) Study Group which brings together ACL surgeons from 4 continents to participate in research to advance the treatment of knee injuries.
 He regularly presents at both national and international orthopaedic meetings.

 In his spare time, Professor Hopper enjoys spending time with his young family as well as watching and playing golf.
 He has also been a team doctor for the Scottish Football Association since 2014.
+Additionally, he is the Orthopaedic Team Physician for the Glasgow Clan ice hockey team and Caledonia Gladiators basketball team.

 Professor Hopper has consultant recognition from all major insurance companies including Bupa, AXA, Aviva, Vitality, Cigna, Simply Health and WPA.